4v0v/t1m3r/README.md

 ## What is it ?
 **timer** is a Löve framework library that handle doing action under certain conditions.
-I was tired to deal with boolean farms when trying to code complex behaviors for my games.
+I use it to deal with boolean farms when coding complex behaviors for my games.

 It's build around [chrono.lua](https://github.com/adnzzzzZ/chrono) and [hump.timer](https://github.com/vrld/hump/blob/master/timer.lua).
 Like those two libraries it also handle tweening values.